-- 3. I reside in an age-restricted senior housing facility.
+- 4. I reside in an age-restricted senior housing facility.
 How much can my landlord increase my rent?
 Landlords at age-restricted senior housing facilities are permitted to increase the rent no more than the lesser of the Consumer Price Index for All Urban Consumers for the Washington-Arlington-Alexandria Area (CPI-U) or 4.5 percent (4.5%).
-The CPI-U from May 2023 to May 2024 is 3.3%.
-As such, effective October 17, 2024, through June 30, 2025, landlords should not increase rental rates more than 3.3 percent (3.3%) for residents at age-restricted senior housing facilities. - 4.
+The CPI-U effective during the time period of October 14, 2024, to June 30, 2025, requires that landlords may not increase rental rates more than 3.3 percent (3.3%) for residents at age-restricted senior housing facilities.
+The CPI-U effective during the time period of July 1, 2025, to June 30, 2026, requires that landlords may not increase rental rates more than 2.7 percent (2.7%) for residents at age-restricted senior housing facilities. - 5.
 How much can my landlord increase my rent per year if I do not reside in an age-restricted senior housing facility?

 Landlords at all other regulated units can increase your annual rent in an amount equal to the lesser of either the Consumer Price Index for All Urban Consumers for the Washington-Arlington-Alexandria Area (CPI-U) plus three percent (3%) of the base rent, or six percent (6%) of the base rent.
-Therefore, the allowable rental increase from October 17, 2024, to June 30, 2025, is six percent (6%) for all other covered unit types except those residing in age-restricted senior housing facilities.
+The CPI-U is effective during the time period of October 17, 2024, to June 30, 2025, and requires that landlords may not increase rental rates more than six percent (6%) for all other regulated units except those residing in age-restricted senior housing facilities.
+The CPI-U is effective during the time period of July 1, 2025, to June 30, 2026, and requires that landlords may not increase rental rates more than 5.7 percent (5.7%) for all other regulated units, except those residing in age-restricted senior housing facilities.

-5. What can I do as a tenant if I am charged more than the rent increase allowance on or after October 17, 2024?
+6. What can I do as a tenant if I am charged more than the rent increase allowance on or after October 17, 2024?

 If you believe that you are overcharged, you should first contact your landlord to discuss the increase in your rent.
 If it is not resolved, then contact PGC311 to report your complaint.
-You will need to provide a copy of your lease and any notice of rent increase or proof of a rent increase.
+You will need to provide documentation, including a copy of your lease, any notice of increased rent, or other pertinent information regarding your lease.
 Any additional information requested by DPIE must be promptly submitted.
 Until a Rent Stabilization Complaint is resolved and/or adjudicated, a tenant must continue to pay rent according to the lease.

-6. Does this rent increase allowance apply only to current tenants?
+7. Does this rent increase allowance apply only to current tenants?